evarga/comments-aggregator/README.md

 The final stage would aggregate the results from all previous stages.

 > Again, any such scaling technique must be used in accordance with the target site's terms of use!
 This approach is only mentioned for educational purposes.

+# Conclusion
+With the help of AI it is possible to craft interesting mashups that were unimaginable not so long time ago.
+This project showcases the abilities of OpenAI to understand and synthetize text and do language translations on-the-fly.
+This project also illustrates many technical details that are common in architecting distributed systems, like, the usage of a proxy server.